Medieval Recipes: Charlet or Pork Hash with Egg (1430)

-Explore and learn how recipes were prepared in the Middle Ages: Stews and purees of minced and pounded meats combined with flour, rice, eggs, dried fruit, wine and other ingredients.
+Learn more about medieval cuisine.
+Explore and learn how recipes were prepared in the Middle Ages: Stews and purees of minced and pounded meats.
+Medieval liaisons, tarts, sauces, and pastries.

 And even the scholar that follows in company,